run-ai/runai-model-streamer/docs/src/installation.md

 ## Installation

 Run:ai Model Streamer is a Python package available for installation in PyPi.
-Installing the streamer is done in your Python project using `pip` or by adding `runai-streamer` to your `requirements.txt` file.
+Installing the streamer is done in your Python project using `pip` or by adding `runai-model-streamer` to your `requirements.txt` file.

 ### Setup